 If you have older kids, encourage them to be creative about how they can earn some money in their free time.
 Your budget will benefit as well since they won’t be hitting you up for spending money!

-Regardless of your kids' ages, the summer season presents many teachable moments that can last for a lifetime.
-While you're lounging by the pool, dive into the practical guidance from Smart Money Smart Kids.
-This #1 New York Times Bestseller teaches parents how to raise money-smart kids in a debt-filled world.
+Regardless of your kids’ ages, the summer season presents many teachable moments that can last for a lifetime.
+While you’re lounging by the pool, dive into the practical guidance from Smart Money Smart Kids.
+This #1 national bestseller teaches parents how to raise money-smart kids in a debt-filled world.